syl20bnr/spacemacs/README.md

 Spacemacs is a proposition of a complete new experience for Emacs focused on ergonomics, mnemonics and consistency.

-Clone it, launch it then press the space bar and let you guided by the built-in interactive list of key-bindings.
+Clone it, launch it then press the space bar and let yourself be guided by the built-in interactive list of key-bindings.
 You can also press the `[?]` button on the home buffer for the first essential key bindings to know.

 Spacemacs can be used by Emacs or Vim users flawlessly, it is even possible to mix the two styles.
 You can switch between any style at any moment which